bmoler68/HexaRoll/README.md

 # HexaRoll - Cyberpunk RPG Dice Rolling App

+**Copyright © 2024 Brian Moler.
+All rights reserved.**

 A modern Android dice rolling application with a Cyberpunk RPG aesthetic, built using Jetpack Compose.

+> **Note**: This is a private, proprietary project owned by Brian Moler.
+This codebase is not open source and may not be copied, modified, or distributed without explicit permission.

 ## Features